wfjm/w11/doc/w11a_os_guide.md

 All UNIBUS peripherals which exchange data (currently DL11, DZ11, LP11, PC11,
 DEUNA, RK11, RL11, RPRH, and TM11) are currently emulated via a backend process.
-The communication between FPGA board and backend server can be via
+The communication between the FPGA board and backend server can be via

 - Serial port
   - via an integrated USB-UART bridge
-    - on Arty A7, Basys3, Cmod A7 and Nexys4 and Nexys A7 with a `FT2232HQ`,
+    - on Arty A7, Basys3, Cmod A7 and Nexys4, and Nexys A7 with a `FT2232HQ`,
       allows up to 12M Baud
     - on Nexys3 with a `FT232R`, allows up to 2M Baud
     - for all FTDI USB-UART it is essential to set them to `low latency` mode.
-      That was default for Linux kernels 2.6.32 to 4.4.52.
-Since about March 2017 one gets kernels with 16 ms default latency again, thanks to [kernel patch 9589541](https://patchwork.kernel.org/patch/9589541/).
+      That was the default for Linux kernels 2.6.32 to 4.4.52.
+Since about March 2017, one gets kernels with 16 ms default latency again, thanks to [kernel patch 9589541](https://patchwork.kernel.org/patch/9589541/).
-      **For newer systems it is essential to install a udev rule** which automatically sets low latency, see
+      **On newer systems, it is essential to install a udev rule** which automatically sets low latency, see the
       [documentation in tools/sys](../tools/sys/README.md).
   - via RS232 port, as on S3board and Nexys2
     - using a serial port (/dev/ttySx) is limited to 115 kBaud on most PCs.